Course: "Experimental evolution: bringing theory and practice together”

 Saturday: suggested departure

-Venue for the practical sessions will be in the computer room of the Institute of Population Genetics (Vetmeduni Vienna), accessible at the 4th floor of campus building HA.
-Venue for the talks will be announced.
+Venue for the PM practical sessions will be the computer room of the Institute of Population Genetics (Vetmeduni Vienna), accessible at the 4th floor of campus building HA.

 If you wish to attend the lectures, only, please sign up by emailing to popgen.vienna (at) gmail.com as space is limited!

-The Vienna Graduate School of Population Genetics is now accepting applications for the course "Experimental evolution: bringing theory and practice together” at the University of Veterinary Medicine in Vienna, December 2-6, 2019.
+The Vienna Graduate School of Population Genetics organises the course "Experimental evolution: bringing theory and practice together” at the University of Veterinary Medicine in Vienna, December 2-6, 2019.